vuejs/vue-loader/docs/guide/asset-url.md

 When Vue Loader compiles the `<template>` blocks in SFCs, it also converts any encountered asset URLs into **webpack module requests**.

-For example, the following template snippet
+For example, the following template snippet:

 ``` vue
 <img src="../image.png">